ess-dive/docker-metacatui/README.md

 that implement the DataONE REST API.

 ## Usage
-The Metacat UI docker image requires access to a Metacat member node REST API
+The Metacat UI docker image requires access to a Metacat member node.

 # How to use this image

+## Image Environment Variables
+The following environment variables are optional:

+**ENABLE_SSL:** pass a value of `1` to enable the ssl configuration.

+**METACAT_UI_DOMAIN:** (default: 'localhost') The domain name of the metacatui application.
+This is used in the apache configuration.
+(e.g `ServerName ${METACAT_UI_DOMAIN}`)

+**METACAT_MN_DOMAIN:** (default: 'localhost') The domain name of the metacat member node service.
+This is used in the apache configuration as the http proxy request.
+The metacat member node port must be `8080`.

+## Building and Running
 Build the docker metacat image:

 *Visit [github.com/NCEAS/metacatui/releases](https://github.com/NCEAS/metacatui/releases) to discover Metacat UI release tags*

+The `build.sh` script will clone the [github.com/NCEAS/metacatui](https://github.com/NCEAS/metacatui) Github repository, checkout the specified git tag and build the metacat docker image with the tag `metacat:<git tag>`.

     METACAT_UI_TAG=<git tag>
     ./build.sh $METACAT_UI_TAG